jess-bennett/recycling-hive/README.md

 pip3 -r requirements.txt
 ```

-5. Create a file named 'env.py' with the structure below and replace the SECRET_KEY, MONGO_URI and MONGO_DBNAME with your own values
+5. Create a file named 'env.py' with the structure below and replace the SECRET_KEY, MONGO_URI, MONGO_DBNAME and DEMO_ID* with your own values
 ```
 import os